DJ-Lor/LoreliDejesus_T2A2/readme.md

 This is a guide on how to navigate the Solids Baby Tracker API.

-**Prework**: Downloaded the src/ folder, installed requirements.txt, downloaded Insomia/Postman.
-CLI: Flask run.
+**Prework**:

+- Download the src/ folder
+- Create your own venv environment
+- Install the requirements.txt file
+- Downloaded Insomia/Postman
+- CLI: Flask run once ready

 1. Register parents on http://127.0.0.1:5000/auth/register.
 Register at least one parent as an admin.
 Only admins can access http://127.0.0.1:5000/auth/parents which provide the full list of registered parent details, including passwords, which is necessary to get the token after login.
 Please enter the following using json format: